wangxiaoyunanne/docs/source/hive_graphSage.html.md

 a vector containing hash values describing the interesting properties of a vertex.

-During the training process, the embedding are feed into a neural network, the parameters (the W arrays in the algorithm) are updated after each batch by the difference between the predicted labels and the real labels.
+During the training process, the adjacency matrix and features of nodes are fed into a neural network, the parameters (the W arrays in the algorithm) are updated after each batch by the difference between the predicted labels and the real labels.
 The per-vertex features won't change, but the parameters will, so the GraphSAGE computation needs